iq-hosting/imunifyav-webmin-module/README.md

 - **IP Restriction** - Automatic `.htaccess` updates to allow only the current root session IP
 - **Token-Based Authentication** - Secure token-based login with automatic refresh on each page load
 - **Notification System** - Telegram and Email alerts for malware detection and scan events
+- **Automatic Event Hooks** - Enable/disable notifications with one click
 - **Multi-language Support** - English and Arabic translations included

 ## Requirements